giserh/PySlope/README.md

    Hard Way:

    You can physically go to the homepages of each of the modules and install and compile them yourself.
-However this is not recommended because you would have to make sure that the modules reside in your PYTHONPATH - I don't recommend.
+However this is not recommended because you would have to make sure that the modules reside in your PYTHONPATH - NOT recommend.

 ### How to use it ###

-Edit the config.txt file with the parameters you choose.
-For a step-by-step guide to what each config option does read on down below under the section 'Configuration File Explained' Once you have everything you need make sure your datafile, config.txt, and main.py is in the same directory.
+The program works in two ways - configuring the config.txt (or similiar) and using the command line to execute the different commands.
+Editing the config.txt file with the parameters you choose.
+For a step-by-step guide to what each config option does read on down below under the section 'Configuration File Explained' Once you have everything you need make sure your datafile and config.txt are in the same directory.
 Run the program in your terminal:

-python main.py
+        ./ss -fos=[general|bishop] [config_file] [data_file]

+for more help on the syntax

+		./ss --help

 This program only runs on Python 2.7 - sorry Python 3 users...